mefrem/mefrem.github.io/_pages/about.md

 I'm an <a href="https://calendly.com/maxim-efremov/complimentary-session-max">executive coach</a> based in Austin, TX.

 Past and present clients include VC-backed founders, a billionaire, a hedge fund manager, and high school dropouts.
-I've personally bootstrapped two businesses, raised capital, and intimately know the trials of founding and stewarding a company.
+I've personally bootstrapped two businesses, raised capital, and intimately know the trials of staying whole while burning alive.

-When I'm not coaching, I'm training gymnastics, martial arts, or volunteering.
+When I'm not coaching, I'm training gymnastics, martial arts, or teaching meditation.
 I keep some of what I write on this website--I hope you enjoy.
 <br><br>